Cheluri-AshokReddy/url-shortener/README.md

 ####  Step 1: Start PostgreSQL using Docker Compose

-Make sure Docker is installed and running.
+Make sure Docker is installed and running in desktop.

 In the project folder (where your `docker-compose.yml` is located), open a terminal and run: